Health services | Veterans Affairs

 Available at these locations

-We help homeless Veterans, or those at risk of becoming homeless due to financial hardship, unemployment, addiction, depression, or transition from jail.
+We help Veterans who are homeless or at risk of becoming homeless due to financial hardship, unemployment, addiction, depression, or transition from jail.
 Contact one of our care coordinators to get help with:

 - Immediate food and shelter needs, including both transitional and permanent housing